Home/Compare/Cursor vs Sourcegraph Cody

 Expensive for hobbyists

-👨💻 Sourcegraph Cody
+👨💻 Sourcegraph Cody strengths and tradeoffs

 Pros